ohmycloud/website/rst/manual.rst

 - if there is a cycle only import the already parsed symbols (that are exported); if an unknown identifier occurs then abort

-This is best illustrated by an example:
+This is best illustrated by an 示例：

 .. code-block:: nim
   # Module A